Skatteetaten/mva-meldingen/docs/kompensasjon_eng/faq/index.md

 This can be found on [Github](https://skatteetaten.github.io/mva-meldingen/kompensasjon_eng/informasjonsmodell/#encoding).

-### Should SAF-T codes be entered with K in the tax return for VAT compensation?
+### Should VAT codes be entered with K in the tax return for VAT compensation?

 No, the codes should not be entered with K in the tax return for VAT compensation.